ember-learn/guides-source/guides/release/getting-started/quick-start.md

 We're going to tell our component:

-1. What title to use, via the `title` attribute.
+1. What title to use, via the `@title` argument.
-2. What array of people to use, via the `people` attribute.
+2. What array of people to use, via the `@people` argument.
 We'll provide this route's `model` as the list of people.

 ```handlebars {data-filename="app/templates/scientists.hbs"}